devkeycode/devkeycode/README.md

 - 👋 Hi, I’m @devkeycode
 - 👀 I’m interested in to create the user friendly interfaces that establish a connection among others.
-- 🌱 I’m currently learning/exploring the web development(specially front end development).
+- 🌱 I’m currently learning/exploring the web development.
-- 💞️ I’m looking to collaborate on front end development.
+- 💞️ I’m looking to collaborate on web development.
 - 📫 We can have interaction via mail to devkeycode@gmail.com

 <!---